Yash-Kapure-24/2-clock/README.md

-# React + Vite
+# React + Vite Clock Project ⏰

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+About the Project
+This project is a sleek, responsive clock application built using React.js.
+It dynamically displays the current time with real-time updates and showcases the power of React's component-based architecture and state management.

 Currently, two official plugins are available: